tkachenko0/McDonalds-FinderBot-for-Telegram/README.md

     └── bot_images                   # Images for for the bot
     └── analysis_images              # Images for the analysis
     └── bot.py                       # Bot implementation
-    └── nb_NostroCLF.ipynb           # Notebook for building our classifier
+    └── nb_OurCLF.ipynb           # Notebook for building our classifier
-    └── nb_Progetto.ipynb            # Notebook for testing the core functionalities
+    └── nb_Project.ipynb            # Notebook for testing the core functionalities

 ### Preprocessing 🧹
 In the preprocessing phase, we initially group the reviews for each restaurant based on the coordinates present in each review.